cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 ```

-Without any arguments, `createEmulator` assumes that the web assembly binaries are
+Without any arguments, `createEmulator` assumes that the web assembly binaries
-hosted next to your HTML file.
-Please check the docs if you need to specify a
+are hosted next to your HTML file and that the workers are hosted next to the
-separate URL.
-For OS5 support, the compiled worker and worklet binaries (see
+script or HTML that launches the emulator.
+Please check the reference on how to
-above) **have** to be hosted next to the HTML or script that loads the emulator.
+customize this if your layout differs.

 If you want to create multiple instances of the emulator, you can use
 `createEmulatorFactory` to create a factory function.
 Each time you call the